johannafransn/zora_images/README.md

 # Zora images

 Simple NextJS app with tailwindcss that displays a grid of images.
+Fetches the Images from Unsplash API

 **How to run this project locally**